exercism/java/go/accumulate/README.md

 # Accumulate

+Welcome to Accumulate on Exercism's Go Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement the `accumulate` operation, which, given a collection and an operation to perform on each element of the collection, returns a new collection containing the result of applying that operation to each element of the input collection.

-Given the collection of strings:
+Given the collection of numbers:

-- "cat", "Dog", "b4t", "gO"
+- 1, 2, 3, 4, 5

 And the operation:

-- upcase a string
+- square a number (`x => x * x`)

-Your code should be able to produce the collection of strings:
+Your code should be able to produce the collection of squares:

-- "CAT", "DOG", "B4T, "GO"
+- 1, 4, 9, 16, 25

 Check out the test suite to see the expected function signature.